Sump Pump Installation Cost in Columbus (2026)

 Community❓Common Questions

-Yes, the City of Columbus requires a combined MEP (Mechanical, Electrical, and Plumbing) permit for sump pump installations.
-For minor residential work in 2026, this typically costs between $140 and $275 plus a 1% state surcharge.
+Yes, the City of Columbus requires a permit for plumbing work.
+Most contractors bundle this into an MEP (Mechanical, Electrical, Plumbing) permit, which typically costs between $140 and $275 for residential projects.

 📊Our Methodology